debraysimon/thingpark-global-sim/docs/wireless-logger-user-guide/localizing/display-device-trip.md

 1. Click **Draw location path** on the right side of a packet.

--\> The result displays all packets from the device that are available in the logger result.
+-\&gt; The result displays all packets from the device that are available in the logger result.

 ![](./_images/trip-interface-1.png)